Don’t Get Shut Out Of Non-Monetary Compensation

 Your Retirement May Be Reimagined

 Pensions and retirement accounts are designed to reward employees for years of service to a company.
 After a long career, assets might be substantial.
 However, except in special circumstances, the funds cannot be drawn until retirement age.

 If a couple is divorced before they reach retirement age, though, the nonearning spouse would not have access to the expected funds without intervention.
 An experienced matrimonial lawyer can find sources of income such as this, as well as other non-monetary compensation such as stock options, to ensure that divorced spouses get their fair share.

-Contact Peter Morris Law to schedule a consultation about your divorce case.
+Contact [nap_names id=”FIRM-NAME-1″] to schedule a consultation about your divorce case.
 The attorneys at the practice take an aggressive, tenacious approach to protecting their clients’ assets and rights.
-Call 212-256-9486 or email the firm by completing the online contact form.
+Call [nap_phone id=”LOCAL-CT-NUMBER-1″] or email the firm by completing the online contact form.